flashnuke/deadnet/apk/README.md

 # Notes
 ### Permissions
-* Some parts were compiled into native binaries due to lack of permissions to open raw sockets by the Python interpreter (even when root)
+* Some parts were compiled into native binaries due to lack of permissions to open raw sockets by the Python interpreter on Android (even when root)
 * `ACCESS_FINE_LOCATION` permission is requested in order to access the SSID (wifi network name)